janasabino/janasabino/README.md

 </p>

 **Some things about me:**
-- I'm a Computational Linguist
+- I'm a Linguist passionate about artificial intelligence
-- Experience in data anonymization, Named-entity recognition, text preprocessing, information extraction, extract topics from large volume of text, corpus annotation...
+#- Experience in data anonymization, Named-entity recognition, text preprocessing, information extraction, extract topics from large volume of text, corpus annotation...
 - #opentowork: feel free to contact me (for professional collaboration proposals and also to chat about NLP and/or literature!)